 - Using the base of a glass that has been dipped in the cinnamon and sugar, flatten the dough into shape by pressing the base of the glass down lightly on the cookie.
 Do the same for all the cookies.

-- Bake for 10 minutes or until the edges begin to go golden.
+- Bake for 10 minutes or until the edges begin to turn golden.

-Take the tray out and remove to cooling trays immediately.
+Take the tray out and remove your cookies to cooling racks immediately.
 Leave to cool and then put in a cookie jar.

 Try another cookie recipe

 Here's another of my favorite cookies.
 Oatmeal raisin.
 Easy to make, and scrumptious.
 I prefer mine a bit soft and chewy, with plenty of raisins to add the extra sweetness.